Minangkabau diaspora: Waves of migration

+In the mid-19th century many of Minangkabau people migrate to Java to continue their education and expand of business.
+Minang merchants are found in traditional markets of Jakarta, mainly in Tanah Abang and Senen.
+In 1961, the number of Minang migrants in Jakarta increased 18.7 times compared to the city's population growth rate of only 3.7 times, and in 1971 Minangkabau people was estimated to have amounted to around 10% of Jakarta's population at that time.
+Even though many Minang migrants were well established 'uptown', many of them later moved and settled in Bogor, Depok, Tangerang and Bekasi.
+Despite Greater Jakarta is their major concentrations, they are also often found in many cities and towns, such as Bandung, Yogyakarta, Semarang, Surabaya, Malang, Surakarta and Tasikmalaya, where they have quite solid associations.

 Intellectual migration

+The increasing wealth of the interior of Minangkabau people has encouraged them to send their children to school in the Middle East, Europe and Java.
+Haji Sumanik, Haji Miskin, and Haji Piobang were Mecca alumni who carried out Islamic reforms in the early 19th century in Minangkabau.
+Their teachings, known as the Padri movement, then spread to Riau and the southern Tapanuli.

 After the Padri War, most of the Muslim reformists went to Mecca and Cairo.
 Among them were Ahmad Khatib, Tahir Jalaluddin, Abdul Karim Amrullah, and Muhammad Jamil Jambek.
 In Mecca, Ahmad Khatib served as the Imam of the Shafi'i school of law at the mosque known as Masjidil Haram.
 While Djanan Thaib founded Jamaah al-Chairiyah in 1923 and led Seruan al-Azhar magazine with Ilyas Yakoub and Mahmud Junus at Cairo.

+In Java, most of them attended STOVIA and Rechtsschool in Batavia, as well as Technische Hoogeschool in Bandung.
+In the period 1900 – 1914 around 18% of STOVIA graduates were Minang students.
+This explains why from pre-Indonesian independence until nowadays, many doctors in Jakarta have come from Minangkabau migrants.
+Several Minang of STOVIA graduates who later became personages in the Indonesian government were Adnan Kapau Gani and Bahder Djohan.

-In the early 20th century, many young Minangkabaus migrated to Java and Europe as students.
-In Europe, most of them studied in the Netherlands and Germany.
+In the early 20th century, many young Minangkabaus migrated to Europe.
+Most of them studied in the Netherlands and Germany.
 Abdoel Rivai, Mohammad Hatta, Roestam Effendi, Nazir Pamuntjak, and Sutan Sjahrir were overseas Minangkabaus who studied in Europe and later became activists in the movement for Indonesian independence.
 Another activist was Tan Malaka who lived in eight different countries including the Netherlands, China, and the Philippines.
 He was a member of the Indonesian Communist Party and was also a candidate for the Netherlands' member of parliament.